zuozhenggh/learning-library/solutions-library/siebel-move-improve/provision/provison.md

 For Siebel Management Console (SMC) - https://"your ip address":4430/siebel/smc

-#Extension to provision
+# Extension to provision
-Verify Siebel version on home screen login home Page from the health menu - check technical support Option popup box will show siebel version, db connection, etc.
+Verify Siebel version on home screen login home Page from the health menu - check technical support Option popup box will show Siebel version, db connection, etc.

-# Summary

 In this lab you launched an instance of Siebel from the OCI marketplace, deployed the Siebel application, and then deployed the Siebel CRM Application.

 ***Congratulations*** on completing this interactive lab and integrating Siebel with OCI.
-Please continue to work within the OCI environment using our other tutorials and explore our countless other features and possiblitities
+Please continue to work within the OCI environment using our other tutorials and explore our countless other features and possibilities

+## Acknowledgements
+* **Author** - <Name, Title, Group>
+* **Contributors** -  <Name, Group> -- optional
+* **Last Updated By/Date** - <Name, Group, Month Year>
+* **Workshop (or Lab) Expiry Date** - <Month Year> -- optional, use this when you are using a Pre-Authorized Request (PAR) URL to an object in Oracle Object Store.

+## Need Help?
+Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/migrate-saas-to-oci).
+Please click the **Log In** button and login using your Oracle Account.
+Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
+Please include your workshop name and lab name.
+You can also include screenshots and attach files.
+Engage directly with the author of the workshop.

+If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one.